MaximilianVolt/GMS2_scripts/advanced_circular_bar/README_bar.txt

 	* *
 	* * circular_bar_divisors_autoset(myBar, 3, [15], [1]);

-	> IT IS NOT RECOMMENDED TO EDIT NOR CALL ANY OF THE METHODS DIRECTLY.
+	> IT IS RECOMMENDED TO ONLY USE THE INTERFACING FUNCTIONS.
 */

 /*